openstack-archive/paunch/README.rst

 * Run a container with a specific configuration.
 * Dump the configuration of a given container in either json or yaml.
-* Output the docker command line used to start the container.
+* Output the podman command line used to start the container.
 * Run a container with any configuration additions you wish such that you can run it with a shell as any user etc.